Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 Select the slicing settings.

-Launch Print
+Launch Print:

-You have two options to launch your print: 1) send it wirelessly, or 2) us an SD card.
+You have two options to launch your print:

 The printer will likely run an automatic leveling check before printing.
 This usually takes a few minutes.

-Retrieve Finished Dice
+Retrieve Finished Die

-Time for Testing: Roll the Dice!
+Time for Testing: Roll the Die!

 Discussion Questions: